getlago/lago-docs/docs/guide/09_events/events_list.md

 sidebar_position: 2
 ---

-# Using the debugger
+# Using the events list
-By ingesting events, you can see them flowing in the Lago application by using the `debugger`.
+By ingesting events, you can see them flowing in the Lago application by using the `Events` list.
 It allows you to take a deeper look at ingested events and detect possible warnings.

-## Accessing the debugger
+## Accessing the events list
-You can access the event debugger from the UI by following this path:
+You can access the Events list from the UI by following this path:
 1. Go to the **Developers** section in the sidebar;
-2. Click the **Debugger** tab;
+2. Click the **Events** tab;
 3. See a list of ingested events; and
 4. Reload this list when you ingest new events.